shulep999/decaffe-es-de/README.md

-# kofe_es_de for EmulationStation Desktop Edition
+# decaffe_es_de for EmulationStation Desktop Edition

-KoFE is a theme based on RetroFE main theme which is similar to Kodi theme confluence and others.
+DEcaffe is a theme based on RetroFE main theme which is similar to Kodi theme confluence and others.
 It supports all systems as well as the latest application features of ESDE.

 ![systems](sys.png)
 ![games](game.png)